 Arrival at ICN Airport

 Seoul - Welcome to Seoul, a vibrant city that never sleeps.
-Rest assured, there will be ample time to relax and recover from jetlag as a private car or charter bus will promptly transport you from the airport to your hotel for a day of leisure and comfort.
+Rest assured, there will be ample time to relax and recover from jetlag as a private car or charter bus awaits to transport you from the airport to your hotel for a day of leisure and comfort.

 Seoul ✈ - Jejudo Island, Korea’s Gem